 |On DVD(s)||Volume 5 and |

 Season 6 is the first season of the second run, its first episode aired on 24 June, 2010 and its last on 8 September, 2011.
-With 26 episodes, it ties with the upcoming season 7 as the largest season of the series, beating season 3 by four episodes.
+With 26 episodes, it ties with season 7 as the largest season of the series, beating season 3 by four episodes.

 The production season is spread out over two broadcast seasons, the seventh and eighth, with 13 episodes in 2010 and 13 in 2011.
 Both seasons end with a non-canon segmented episode: the seventh broadcast season ended with "The Futurama Holiday Spectacular" and the eight ended with "Reincarnation".
 Broadcast season 8, referred to by Comedy Central as "Season 6-B", began on 23 June 2011.
 Comedy Central chose to air Season 6-A in production order, similar to how Fox aired season 1; however, they are airing Season 6-B out of order, similar to how Fox aired seasons 3 and 4.

 Season 6 was long the last known season of Futurama, before the series was announced to have been renewed for a seventh season in March 2011.
 As a result, the finale episode of the season was constructed to work as a series finale, similar to "The Devil's Hands Are Idle Playthings" and Into the Wild Green Yonder before it.